What are the advantages and disadvantages of heat molding the shell and customizing the inner lining of ski boots?

 Q. How long does it take?

-A. Both the inner customization and shell molding take about 30 minutes each.
+A. Both inner customization and shell molding take about 30 minutes each.

-. ・It takes about 10 minutes to wear them and let them cool down until they fit your foot shape.
+- About 10 minutes to let them cool down and fit your foot shape

-・It also takes about 10 minutes to consult with you about your foot problems and measure your foot size.
+- About 10 minutes to discuss your foot concerns and measure your foot size.

-For example, if you only need inner customization, it will only take about 30 minutes.
+For example, if you only want inner customization, it will only take about 30 minutes.

 Q. How much does it cost?

-A. Nowadays, most shops have the necessary machines for customization, and many offer the purchase of boots and customization as a set.
-If you buy them from the shop, heat molding is free.
-For example, even if you didn't feel any discomfort when you tried them on at the shop, but found that there was a spot that rubbed against the boots when you tried them on on the snow, you can bring them back to the shop and they will customize them for you.
+A. Nowadays, most shops have the necessary machinery for customization, and in many places, boot purchase and customization are offered as a package deal.
+Heat molding is free if you purchase the boots from the same shop.
+For example, even if you felt no discomfort when trying them on in the shop, but found some rubbing when you tried them on in the snow, you can take them back to the shop and they will customize them for you.

-Q. If you're not currently experiencing any issues, is there no need to do it?
+Q. If I'm not having any problems right now, is it unnecessary to do it?

-A. There is no such thing as heat molding the shell.
-Customizing the inner lining has the added benefit of improving the fit to some extent, and there are virtually no drawbacks, so I would recommend giving it a try.
+A. There's no need to heat mold the shell.
+Inner customization has the benefit of improving the fit to some extent, and the disadvantages are practically nonexistent, so I would recommend trying it.

-However, as I've said many times before, once you expand the shell molding, it will not return to its original shape, so it's best not to do it unless it's absolutely necessary.
-If you're still concerned about the impact after customizing the inner lining, I would recommend changing the insole, etc.
+However, I repeat, once the shell is molded, it cannot be returned to its original state, so it's best not to do it unless necessary.
+If you're still concerned about pressure points even after inner customization, I recommend changing the insole.

 Q. Is it possible to dent the shell?

-A. Basically, it's not possible.
-The shell is essentially a single sheet that doesn't stretch, so if you dent one area, that space will be created somewhere else.
-The only way to adjust the space inside the boot is by tightening the buckle.
+A. Basically, no. The shell is essentially a single sheet that doesn't stretch, so if you were to dent one part of it, that space would be created somewhere else.
+The only way to adjust the space inside the boot is basically by how tightly you fasten the buckles.

-Q. Can I bring in boots purchased at another store?
+Q. Can I bring in boots that I bought at another store?

-A. Custom innerwear is possible at some stores.
+A. Inner customization is possible at some stores.

 Let's take a look at the molding process